 Taking your pet on outings can also be a good way to get them used to the world.
 Teaching them that not everything scary is going to hurt them.
 Choosing places with low animal traffic will help to keep the risk of them getting an infectious disease lower.

-If you are having trouble with socializing or behaviors in general, consult your veterinarian and they can connect you with the appropriate trainer or professional.
+If you are having trouble with socializing or behaviors in general, consult Utah Veterinary Hospital and they can connect you with the appropriate trainer or professional.